Pranshu-Tripathi/Web-Customer-Tracker-SpringMVC-Hibernate/README.md

 Web Customer Tracker App Using Spring MVC and Hibernate
   - Adds CRUD Features
   - Built using the DAO design pattern
-  -Built using the Service Design Pattern
+  - Built using the Service Design Pattern